ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Known Issues

-Only ATA (both PATA and SATA) disks are supported for now.
-The main reasons
+Only ATA drives (both PATA and SATA) and various USB to ATA bridges are supported for now.
+The main reasons are:
-are:

 * We can't support drives which don't work with smartmontools.
-This affects drives which don't support SMART or don't export SMART data correctly (e.g.
-USB enclosures, RAIDs, etc...).
+This affects drives which don't support SMART or don't export SMART data correctly (e.g. some USB enclosures, RAIDs, etc...).

 * Smartctl's output for SCSI drives is completely different compared to ATA.
 Also, SCSI drives are rarely found in desktop systems and the servers rarely